Wunst/mPSdigital/apiv2.md

 200         | User info updated
 404         | No user with name
-403         | Teacher not allowed to change teacher or admin
+403         | Teacher not allowed to change teacher or admin 409         | Username is taken or invalid role change

 ### ![DELETE](https://img.shields.io/badge/DELETE-red) `/user/{username}`